Writing to Council

 • be signed (unless sent by email)

-• contain your mailing address
+• contain your city of residence

 The Corporate Officer must receive the correspondence no later than noon on the Wednesday preceding a Regular or Special Meeting for the letter to be included in the Council Agenda.
-All submissions will form part of the public record.

-Your letter, with your name and address, will appear on the Council Agenda under the correspondence section.
-It will be acknowledged (received) during a Council Meeting.
+All correspondence received by the Corporate Officer will form part of the public record.
+Your letter, with your name and city of residence, will appear in the Council Agenda under the Correspondence section.
 Personal phone numbers and email addresses will be redacted.

-• Council may just receive your letter
+• Choose to receive your letter for information

-• Council may direct further action
+• Direct further action

-• Video or audio and associated file types (e.g. .mp3)
+A submission may not contain video or audio and associated file types (e.g., .mp3).

 Email address